 The titular character finishes his sentences with dattabayo, while his mother finishes her sentences with dattebane.
 This fits with the feminine and masculine; otherwise they basically talk the exact same way.

-Also in Bleach, Yoruichi Shihouin has both a male voice actor and speaks in a very masculine form when first appearing, making it all the more shocking to others when it is later revealed she is a (very attractive) woman.
+In Bleach, Yoruichi Shihouin speaks in a very masculine form when first appearing, making it all the more shocking to others when it is later revealed she is a (very attractive) woman.
 Her companion Kisuke Urahara is the inverse, a man who uses feminine personal pronouns.

 Given how fluid gender is in Simoun what pronouns are used by what characters varies quite a bit.
 For the character of Yun in particular, when she switches from 'ore' to 'atashi'